frequently asked questions and answers

 Q: I have an allergy; are your soaps safe for me to use?

 A: Depends on what you are allergic to and the severity of your allergy.
 If you have a severe allergy to tree nuts, latex or bee products or any such ingredients it is possible you may have a reaction.
 Some allergies are general, some are specific.
 If you notice any sort of allergic response, discontinue use.
+We always recommend using bar none to begin with if you have allergies or extremely sensitive skin.

 Q: Are bodyoodies soaps vegan?

-A: We use beeswax in our solid lotions and liplove, propolis (also from bees) and/or buttermilk in some of our soaps.
+A: We use beeswax in our solid lotions and liplove, propolis (also from bees) and/or buttermilk + goatsmilk in some of our soaps.
 The benefits of these ingredients to the health of your skin are incredible.
-However, all soaps are formulated differently. most of our line does not contain beeswax or buttermilk, This means there are many vegan options available here at bodygoodies. check the individual ingredient listings before purchasing.
+However, all soaps are formulated differently. most of our line does not contain beeswax or milk, This means there are many vegan options available here at bodygoodies. check the individual ingredient listings before purchasing.

 Q: What are those dots in some of your soaps?